HokAI — Find the Right AI Tool

 Upgrade when:

-Do not upgrade "just in case."
-Upgrade when the free tier blocks you.
+Don't upgrade "just in case."
+Upgrade when the free tier is actually blocking you.

-Run >Smart Match with context: "solo operator, budget $X." Hok returns a Strategy Brief and ranked stack tailored to your constraints.
-Use the >Model Directory to filter by Free or Freemium when exploring options.
+Run Smart Match with context: "solo operator, budget $X." Hok returns a Strategy Brief and ranked stack tailored to your constraints.